This work was composed as a gift at the request of the Orpheus Chamber Orchestra for their spring 2010 gala

 Version for two saxophones (this is in the higher key version)

-Jeu D'Esprit is a highly virtuosic three-minute fanfare whim, which connects, combines, and transforms majestic motives with ornamental materials (which are almost Baroque-like in their arabesques and trills).
-Given that there are only 2 instruments, and they can each only play one note at a time, I worked hard to give the illusion that this fanfare is about harmony.
+JEU D’ESPRIT is a highly virtuosic three-minute fanfare whim, which connects, combines, and transforms majestic motives with ornamental materials (which are almost Measureoque-like in their arabesques and trills).
+Given that there are only two instruments, and they can each only play one note at a time, I worked hard to give the illusion that this fanfare is about harmony.
 This, despite that we never hear more than two notes played together.
-It is at times fiery, at times fluid and generally ablaze with energy.
+It is at times fiery, at times fluid, and generally ablaze with energy.

-For their sublime precision and technical mastery, I deeply thank these players who today are playing my notations in this way.
+For their sublime, precision, and technical mastery, I deeply thank artists for playing my notations in this way.

 — Augusta Read Thomas

-FERMATAS: Please vary the durations of each normal, round-in-shape, fermata.
-Some can be 2 or 3 seconds, others 4, etc. such that they do not become predictable.
+FERMATAS ON NOTES: Please vary the durations of each normal, round-in-shape, fermata such that they do not become predictable.
 In this way, each performance will be slightly different from one another.
-Their duration should depend on the resonance of the brass instruments in the performance space.
-The square fermatas should be even longer than the normal, round-in-shape, fermatas, ranging from 4 to 5 to 6 seconds, or longer if the concert hall is extremely resonant.
+Their duration should depend on the resonance of the instruments in the performance space.
+The square fermatas should be even longer than the normal, round-in-shape, fermatas.
 The pointed fermatas are the shortest of the three fermata types.
+All fermatas add duration.

 A TEMPO: Unless a new tempo is specified, then after each fermata, please return to the previous tempo.
 In other words, "A TEMPO" is not marked each time, but is implied and wanted.

-FORM: Despite the constant shift of character and colors, the composition consists of four main phrases: Bar 1-14; Bar 15-24; Bar 25-33; and then from Bar 34 to the end.
-The final phrase has several distinct sub-phrases, which gradually ebb toward the final bar.
-Performances should make explicit to the audience this very clear and simple four-part form.
+FORM: Despite the constant shift of character and colors, the composition consists of four main phrases: Measure 1-14; Measure 15-25; Measure 26-35; and then from Measure 36 to the end.
+The final phrase has several distinct sub-phrases, which gradually ebb toward the final measure.
+Performances should make explicit to the audience this very clear and simple four-phrase form.

 To obtain examination or performance material for any of